If you are a foreign citizen: no. If you are a Colombian citizen and you live abroad you could get financing for the purchase of your property here

 It is done through an international wire transfer in dollars to a bank account in Colombia.
 Once the deal is agreed, it is detailed in writing in a purchase contract of mandatory execution, this document legally supports the buyer and guarantees its purchase.
 In order to send money for the first time, the recipient bank will carry out a compliance check and will require all the financial information necessary from the buyer to prove that their money is obtained from lawful activities.
 Upon receiving the wire, the recipient Bank issues a document with the exchange rate applied and the pesos yielded, this eliminates any risk of discrepancy in the figures.

-The buyer pays 2.5% of the transaction value including notary and recording fees.
-On the day of closing the buyer pays 0.5% at the notary and after two days when they release the deed, 2% is paid at the recording office.
-The selling onwer pays 1.5% at the time of closing, this includes notary fees and 1% tax witheld.
+The buyer pays 2.7% of the transaction value including notary and recording fees.
+On the day of closing the buyer pays 0.3% at the notary and after two days when they release the deed, 2.4% is paid at the recording office.
+The selling owner pays 1.3% at the time of closing, this includes notary fees and tax witheld.

 The properties pay the municipality 0.71% of the assesed vaue.
 In Cartagena, this tax is paid in advance before the last day of February with discounts up to 20% offered as an incentive.